crazzfeng/sendcloud-docs/docs/Integrations/sms.md

   * Verify variable substitution works correctly
   * Check that links are clickable and lead to correct destinations
   * Test in different countries if you plan international campaigns
-  * Keep test logs for troubleshooting
 </Callout>

-### Template Management Tips

-**Organization Strategies**

-* Use consistent naming conventions
-* Group templates by campaign or purpose
-* Archive unused templates to reduce clutter
-* Document template performance for future reference

-**Version Control**

-* Keep track of template modifications
-* Test thoroughly after any changes
-* Maintain backup copies of high-performing templates
-* Document what changes were made and why

 ## SMS Message Status